rafana73/entries/README.md

-# entries

-- entries for two teams
+# Entries for two teams

 - database required
+- administration panel
+- simple to use